Old-Fashioned Chocolate Cake

 Questions, answered

-Does it taste of coffee?
+Does chocolate cake taste of coffee?

 Why is my chocolate cake dry?